glerner/file-rename-to-ntfs/README.md

 <!-- THIS FILE IS MANUALLY MAINTAINED; DO NOT SUGGEST CHANGES -->
-# File Renamer - Ext4 to NTFS
+# File Renamer - by George Lerner

-A Python script to safely rename files from Ext4 naming convention to NTFS-compatible format, while preserving UTF-8/UTF-16 characters.
+A Python script to safely rename files to NTFS-compatible format, while preserving UTF-8/UTF-16 characters.
+Keep professional title capitalization, remove extra punctuation, keep exact case for your abbreviations and acronyms.

 ## Features